Dantech12/system-tool/README.md

-# Industrial Tool Management System
+# Rabotec Tool Management System

 A comprehensive tool management audit system designed to track tool inventory, manage issuances, and generate professional reports for industrial operations.
+Optimized for deployment on Railway with PostgreSQL database.

 ## Features